 Eat and drink local products

 I don’t’ need to tell you this.
 Just walk around any of the villages and try to resist the tantalizing smell of pasta al pesto.
-Choose locally own restaurants and bakeries to support the local economy, or get locally grown products if you’re cooking yourself.
-In this case, you should try olive oil, figs and aromatic herbs (like basil, rosemary, thyme and marjoram).
+Choose locally own restaurants and bakeries to support the local economy, or get locally grown products if you’re cooking yourself (here’s a recipe for delicious Genovese pesto to inspire you).
+Don’t forget to also try olive oil, figs and aromatic herbs (like basil, rosemary, thyme and marjoram).

 Cinque Terre specialties also include the ubiquitous focaccia, a staple food in Liguria; and farinata, a pancake made with chickpea flour, to which you can add toppings.
 If you have a sweet tooth, try pandolce, a typical fruit cake.